 Any subsequent change in fair value of land (only gains) are recognised as property and equipment fair value reserve in the consolidated statement of changes in owners' equity.
 Losses arising from changes in the fair value of land is first adjusted against the property and equipment fair value reserve to the extent of the available balance and then the remaining losses are recognised in the consolidated statement of income.
-If there are unrealised losses that have been recognised in the consolidated statement of income in the previous financial periods, the current period unrealised gain shall be recognised in the consolidated statement of income to the extent of crediting back such previous losses in the consolidated statement of income.
+If there are unrealised losses that have been recognised in the consolidated statement of income to the extent of crediting back such previous losses in the consolidated statement of income.
 When the land is disposed of, the cumulative gain previously transferred to the property and equipment fair value reserve, is transferred to the consolidated statement of income.